lovehhf/edx-documentation/en_us/install_operations/source/configuration/tpa/enable_tpa_edge.rst

 the edX development operations team and members of the development operations or IT teams at the partner institution.

-.. future: add xref to section describing complete open edX procedures
+.. future: add xref to section that describes complete open edX procedures
 ..
 Alison 15 Jul 2015

 .. contents::